|Best for Surf Fishing||Yeti Panga 28L Backpack||SEE IT||

 - Welded seams

 Many of us have the illusion that surf fishing is walking up and down a warm beach with a drink in one hand and a rod in the other.
 Sadly, the die-hard anglers know it is far from the case.
 Here in the Northeast, waves are pounding, winds are whipping, and striped bass are running during late fall when temperatures can dip well below freezing.
-I’ve come to realize how valuable a good waterproof backpack is in this situation and the Yeti Panga 28L Backpack is the best fit I’ve found.
+I’ve come to realize how valuable a waterproof backpack—along with a good pair of waders for surf fishing—is in this situation and the Yeti Panga 28L Backpack is the best fit I’ve found.

 This pack has a rigid back keeping it upright and supported, unlike several other packs I’ve used in the past.
 As a result, no matter how I load it I don’t have to worry about it resting any differently on my back.
 When walking miles down the beach searching for the next blitz this is crucial.
 What sets this pack apart from others is the true waterproof design and amount of space.
 No matter how expensive your camera gear is, you can throw it in the Panga knowing it will be ready to capture memories along the way.